-Performance outcomes Acceptable outcomes PO3 Development in connection with a canal enhances public access to coastal waters .
+Performance outcomes Acceptable outcomes management regime to the satisfaction of the chief executive administering the Sustainable Planning Act 2009 and Land Act 1994, if it is demonstrated that AO1.1(1) cannot be reasonably achieved.
+(3) The Land Act 1994 also includes provisions for voluntary land surrender for freehold land to the satisfaction of the chief executive administering the Land Act.
+PO2 Development maintains or enhances general public access to or along the foreshore , unless this is contrary to the protection of coastal resources or public safety.
+AO2.1 Reconfiguring a lot that abuts the foreshore or tidal waters is designed to enhance public access if it involves the creation of 10 or more lots or the opening of a new road, unless it is for coastal-dependent development .
+PO3 Development in connection with a canal enhances public access to coastal waters .
 AO3.1 The canal avoids intersecting with land or tidal land where the passage, use or movement of vessels in water could be restricted by the registered proprietor of the land.
-AO3.2 The area of the canal relating to the development is surrendered to the State as a public waterway.
-AND AO3.3 The plans of subdivision for the canal are consistent with Requirements for plans of subdivision of an artificial waterway , Department of Environment and Heritage Protection, 2013.
+AND AO3.2 The area of the canal relating to the development is surrendered to the State as a public waterway.
+AND A03.3 The plans of subdivision for the canal are consistent with Requirements for plans of subdivision of an artificial waterway , Department of Environment and Heritage Protection, 2013.